viwnj/graphql-learning/README.md

 4. How do I connect to external data sources?

-I'll try to tacke these one step at a time.
+I'll try to tackle these one step at a time.

 Just for the record, I will be using Apollo rather than `express-graphql` because I think apollo lets us use something called **GraphQL Playground** to test out our queries, express-graphql also provides us a GUI to test queries called